The Variational Method of Moments: Kernel VMM

 \end{theorem}

 This theorem immediately implies that such a kernel VMM estimator is not only efficient with respect to the class of all kernel VMM estimators, but that it achieves the semiparametric efficiency bound for solving \cref{eq:ident}.
 This is a very strong result, which ensures that these kernel VMM estimators inherit the efficiency properties that OWGMM estimators possess for standard moment problems, as was hoped.

-We note also that the above efficiency result is stronger than that of \citet{carrasco2000generalization}, who only justified that their proposed continuum GMM estimators are efficient relative to the more general class of continuum GMM estimators that they considered.
-In comparison, we have shown that our estimator is efficient relative to \emph{all} possible well-behaved estimators, not just other estimators in our proposed class.
+Comparing against the efficiency results of the continuum GMM estimators of \citet{carrasco2000generalization}, which is the most similar approach to kernel VMM, ours is stronger.
+Specifically, they only justified that their estimator is efficient compared with other estimators in their class of continuum GMM estimators, while we have proven efficiency relative to \emph{all} possible regular estimators.
+That is, we achieve the same semiparametric efficiency as, \emph{e.g.}, \citet{ai2003efficient} and \citet{chen2009efficient}, who use fundamentally different sieve-based approaches.

+Finally, we note that although this limiting covariance matrix has a somewhat complicated form, this form has a variational interpretation similar to the Kernel VMM estimator itself.
+We discuss this interpretation and how to use it to estimate the efficient asymptotic variance in \cref{sec:inference}.